Your Engineer’s Role: When It’s Needed

 Complex roofs

-Vaults, scissor trusses, custom truss packages, or unusual loads (snow drifting areas, solar arrays, etc.).
+Vaults, scissor trusses, custom truss packages, or unusual loads such as snow-drift zones or solar arrays.

 Retaining walls

-Once you’re retaining significant soil (especially near property lines or structures), engineering becomes non-negotiable.
+Once you are retaining significant soil – especially near property lines or structures – engineering becomes non-negotiable.

 Slopes & hazards